-The LIC and specialty final grade form has two separate areas which include narrative feedback.
+The clerkship final grade form has two separate areas which include narrative feedback.
 The first area includes formative comments from the EOR forms (these are not included in the Dean's Letter/Medical Student Performance Evaluation [MSPE]).
 The second area includes formalized summative comments which will be included in the Dean's Letter.
-The summative final comments are generally not a direct "cut and paste" but rather a sample summary determined by the LIC director.
-The LIC director has the discretion to include or not include comments based on their interpretation of which comments best summarize the student's performance over the entirety of the clerkship.
+The summative final comments are generally not a direct "cut and paste" but rather a sample summary determined by the clerkship director.
+The clerkship director has the discretion to include or not include comments based on their interpretation of which comments best summarize the student's performance over the entirety of the clerkship.
 Students are not permitted to select specific comments to be included or excluded in their narrative grade form.
 Students do not grade or summarize their own performance.
-Any concerns regarding narrative comments may be addressed to the clerkship director, or dean, clinical curriculum/or designee (see the Students are not permitted to select specific comments to be included or excluded in their narrative grade form.
-Students do not grade or summarize their own performance.
-Any concerns regarding narrative comments may be addressed to the clerkship director, or dean, clinical curriculum/or designee (see the Students are not permitted to select specific comments are not permitted to select sp
+Any concerns regarding narrative comments may be addressed to the clerkship director, dean, clinical curriculum/or designee or dean, student affairs/or designee (see the Students or more information).